AlexJReid/blog/content/posts/bigtable-filtering.md

 - Perform a multi get operation to fetch the candidate rows by their key
 - Order again on sort key, return

-The reason for having to order the results is because both parallel operations will yield their results out of order.
+The parallel aspects require the client program to make concurrent requests in multiple threads, goroutines, promises, etc. The reason for having to order the results is because both parallel operations will yield their results out of order.
 This is not a costly operation.
 There is also a small amount of waste as we are collecting `n * rows per page` where `n` is the number of ratings in our filter.
 In other words we will read up to `100` index rows and up to `20` comment rows to satisfy the query.
 As the index rows are very small pointers, this is likely to be acceptable.

 This solution will be demonstrated in the next post.